pablo-meier/Pablog/posts/2018-03-01-legacy-code.md

 Legacy systems, by definition, are already running and providing enough value to justify their existence.
-While everyone intellectually understands the importance of keeping a system running, it doesn't feel as satisfying, for employees or stakeholders, than being responsible for the Hot New Thing.
+While everyone intellectually understands the importance of keeping a system running, it doesn't feel as satisfying, for employees or stakeholders, as being responsible for the Hot New Thing.
 That new revenue stream, that UI redesign, that architecture rewrite: all of them are easier to pin hopes and dreams to than what's old and known.
 This is human: [we're terrible at valuing maintenance and infrastructure.][5]